 Dunottar School is a co-educational, independent school in Reigate, Surrey.

-Dunottar started using AV1 a year ago for a year 9 pupil with persistent absence due to cancer.
+Dunottar started using AV1 a year ago for a year 9 pupil with persistent absence due to long-term illness.

-We spoken to Grant Taylor, Assistant Head, about their experience:
+We spoke to Grant Taylor, Assistant Head, about their experience:

 What was the initial reaction like from school staff?